network-for-good/dev-test/README.md

 * When complete, you will see a success message such as: `15 examples, 0 failures`.

 * Add and change JS code to make the test suite pass successfully by running `yarn test`.
+Update the two JS tests with 'fail('Todo')' with tests that verify the action described in the description of the test.

 * When complete, you will see a success message such as:  `Tests:       8 passed, 8 total`